 Hey, Jonah, here's my message for you.

-You can be a never Trumper all you want, but as long as you know I'm holding people like you responsible.
+You can be a never Trumper all you want, but as long as you know, I'm holding people like you responsible.

 So I'll hold you responsible if Hillary wins because of your arrogance, your impatience, your closed-mindedness on Donald Trump.

-You own Hillary, Jonah, as does Brett Stevens with the Wall Street Journal, as does Lindsey Graham and John Kasich and Jeb Bush and Ted Cruz.
+You own Hillary, Jonah, as does Brett Stevens of the Wall Street Journal, as does Lindsey Graham and John Kasich and Jeb Bush and Ted Cruz, unless they endorse like they promised they would, as does everybody else in the Never Trump movement.

 You own it.